cnvr76/cnvr76/README.md

 - 👯 I’m looking to collaborate on **web development projects and open-source contributions**

-- 💬 Ask me about **Python, Flask, FastAPI, React, SQL, API integration, AI implementation and Gamedev)**
+- 💬 Ask me about **Python, Flask, FastAPI, React, SQL, Tailwind, API and AI integration, and Gamedev)**

 - 📫 How to reach me **kirillkolot8@gmail.com**